ahadas/ahadas.github.io/_posts/2022-6-7-mtv-on-openshift-local.md

 Now we can change some of the built-in PVs to be consumable by this StorageClass.
 This is done by editing a PV, e.g., with 'oc edit pv pv0009' and set 'accessModes' to 'ReadWriteOnce' only and add 'storageClassName: <storage-class-name>' within the 'spec'.

-You're ready for you first migration!
+You're ready for your first migration!

 # Execute a migration plan